 Complete a Master’s Degree in Education Administration and Earn a Credential in Administrative Services

 Choose to complete your master's degree in education administration on campus or through an online program for extra flexibility.
 Master's degrees frequently take two years to complete, and often a teaching license is required to enroll.
-Once obtaining a master’s degree, it’s important that you earn a credential in administrative services.
-Credential programs like Alliant International University’s Administrative Services Credential Program are a great way to set yourself apart from other administrators applying for the same positions you are.
+Once done completing a graduate program and obtaining a master’s degree, it’s important that you earn a credential in administrative services.
+Credential programs like Alliant International University’s Administrative Services Credential Program are offered online.
+All Classes and coursework can be completed virtually, allowing for flexibility with your schedule.

 Complete Your State's School Administrators License Test

-As with a teaching license, the education requirements for a school administrator license vary by state.
+As with a teaching license, the education requirements for a professional administrator license vary by state.
 First, you'll want to make sure that you successfully pass all competency exams required, meet curriculum standards, and complete all education requirements.
-In several states, the completion of a mentorship program may also be needed to gain experience working as a school administrator.
+In several states, the completion of a mentorship program may also be needed to gain experience working as a school administrator.3

 Apply and Interview for Various Open Administrative Positions